 According to previous studies (Carmack1989, Macdonald1989), five main source-water types can be distinguished in the southeastern Beaufort Sea : (1) meteoric water (MW, Mackenzie River plus precipitation), (2) sea-ice meltwater (SIM), (3) winter polar mixed layer (wPML), (4) upper halocline water (UHW, modified Pacific Water with core salinity of 33.1 PSU), (5) and lower halocline water (LHW, water of Atlantic origin).
 In this study, we used the optimum multiparameter (OMP) algorithm to quantify the relative contributions of the different source water types to the observed data (https://omp.geomar.de/).
 We used salinity, TA, and δ18O as conservative tracers as well as temperature and O2 concentration as non-conservative tracers, to constrain the water mass analysis, following Lansard2012.
 Briefly, the method finds the best fitting fraction (x) of (n+1) source water types that contribute to the (n) observed values of the selected tracers in a parcel of water via a solution of an overdetermined system of linear equations that minimizes the residual error.
 Boundary conditions were applied to the method to guarantee that all fractions calculated were positive and that the sum of all fractions was 100% (mass conservation).

-During MALINA, the Mackenzie Shelf was entirely ice-free, and the ice-pack was located beyond the shelf break.
+During MALINA, the Mackenzie Shelf was for the most part entirely ice-free, and the ice-pack was located beyond the shelf break (Fig. 2).
 The transition zone was characterized by different expanses of drifting sea-ice.
-Significant contributions of Meteoric Water (> 25%) to the surface mixed layer (SML) were only observed close to the Mackenzie River mouth and on the inner shelf (Fig. 3).
+Significant contributions of Meteoric Water (> 25%) to the surface mixed layer (SML) were only observed close to the Mackenzie River mouth and on the inner shelf (Fig. 4).
 A relatively small fraction of sea-ice meltwater was detected beyond the shelf break, mostly along the transect 600.
 Below the SML, the wPML was the predominant water mass down to 100 m depth.
 The UHW extends from the interior ocean onto the outer shelf from 120 to 180 m of depth.
 Relatively high fractions of UHW were also found at 50 m depth along the Mackenzie and Kugmallit Canyons, which are recognized sites of enhanced shelf-break upwelling caused by wind- and ice-driven ocean surface stresses.
 Below 200 m depth, the LHW with an Atlantic origin was always the prevailing water mass.

-4.2 Temperature and salinity from the CTD (Fig. 4)
+4.2 Temperature and salinity from the CTD (Fig. 5)